 There are some complaints about coil memory and that is somehow difficult to make it lay perfectly flat.
-That can happen at the first uses, but after some time, it will go away.
+That can happen at the first use, but after some time, it will go away.

-Comes with nice swivel ends make it easy to maneuver and rotate your tool.
+Comes with nice swivel ends making it easy to maneuver and rotate your tool.
 Another great feature is that it doesn’t kink under pressure.

-The Amflo air hose is a versatile model being a ideal choice for industrial, professional, indoor, outdoor, DIY use.
+The Amflo air hose is a versatile model being an ideal choice for industrial, professional, indoor, outdoor, and DIY use.

 To make it lay flat you can use this trick: on a hot day, lay it out on the driveway for a couple of hours, and the memory will go away.